Stas-Levman/Weight-tracker-terraform/README.md

 3. Clone the repository to an empty folder
 4. Change directory to root-module in that folder
 5. Run command "terraform init" to initialize the project and download all the necessary providers
-6. At this point you can plan or build the project using the terraform build or apply with the flag -var-file="YOURFILENAME.tfvars", it takes between 4-10 minutes for the infrastructure to be deployed.
+6. At this point you can plan or build the project using the terraform build or apply commands with the flag -var-file="FILENAME.tfvars", it takes between 4-10 minutes for the infrastructure to be deployed and configured by the script.